 Vision Statement: Boulder County values and provides opportunities for active participation of its residents in voluntary partnerships that enhance and enrich government services and the quality of life in the community.
 Philosophy Statement: Boulder County government is a partnership between its residents and the individuals and departments that are charged with the responsibility of carrying out the functions of local government.
 To ensure that residents have opportunities for meaningful and effective engagement in local government operations, professional standards in volunteer management are accepted as the guidelines for best practices.

-We recruit and place volunteers and interns in over twenty different volunteer positions for the county agencies above.
+We recruit and place volunteers and interns in a variety of volunteer positions for Community Justice Services and the District Attorney's (20th Judicial) office in Boulder County .
 Volunteers play a vital role in enhancing services to crime victims and juvenile and adult offenders.
 Our volunteer partners are essential in helping us maintain an open and responsive criminal justice system.
-JSVP plans and administers program development, provides orientation for new volunteers as well as providing staff technical assistance and training in volunteer resources management.
-The program also works closely with other county departments and community groups to expand volunteer initiatives.

 What Do Volunteers Do?

-- Teach ESL, GED and life skills classes to jail inmates
+Teach ESL, HSE and life skills classes to incarcerated community members